API Latency Monitoring: Identifying and Addressing Issues

 Why API Latency Matters

-API latency isn't just a technical consideration—it directly impacts business outcomes.
-Here's why it matters:
+API latency isn’t just a technical consideration—it directly impacts business outcomes and is tightly linked to meeting API response time standards.
+Here’s why it matters:

 -